chrishannah/Bulba/README.md

 - **outputDirectory**: The relative output directory for the site content.
 - **showFullContentOnIndex**: Setting this to true will show the full blog posts content on index pages, otherwise only the excerpt will be displayed.
 - **enableCodeHighlighting**: This enables code highlighting, which is powered by [highlight.js][hjs].
 The styles used are `atom-one-dark` and `atom-one-light` depending on the system appearance.
 If set to false, highlight.js will not be used or linked from your pages.
+- **enableSearchOnArchivePage**: Adds a search bar to the top of the archive page.
+It uses very minimal JavaScript to filter the list based on the query text.

 ### Deploying the site